-On 22 December 2014, the newly refurbished center was relaunched as the Community Learning Centre in recognition of the 10th Tsunami commemoration and has become a community hub where people can develop their general life skills, and further their knowledge in Chinese, and performing arts in addition to English courses.
-To-date, 8,250 learners have participated in our programs.
+On 22 December 2014, the newly refurbished center was relaunched as the Community Learning Centre in recognition of the 10th Tsunami commemoration and has become a community hub where people can develop their general life skills, and further their knowledge in Chinese and English.
+In 2018, 143 people enrolled for language courses and 52 people took part in the life skills training courses such as basic flower arrangement and basic face & hair grooming conducted by our associates with the respective expertise who volunteered to be a trainer.
+To-date, 8,475 learners have participated in our programs.